Last Updated: 10/29/2019

 Microfiber is made from polyester.
-It tends to resist pilling, but does not breathe as well as cotton.
+It is very soft and tends to resist pilling, but does not breathe as well as cotton.
 This may be a problem for clients that run warm during a session.

 Massage Sheets vs Twin Bed Sets; which is best?

 Massage Sheet Sets

 Massage sheets tend to fit a table a little snugger than a twin fitted and give a very professional appearance.
 This is good except if you use extra bolsters, or have a larger than normal massage table.
 If you have a bigger table or larger bolsters massage sheets sets may not fit your table.

 Twin Sheet Sets

 Twin sheets can be too big for your table and can give a sloppy appearance.
 If you want to secure a larger set of sheets or use a flat sheet on the bottom, I suggest Bed Bands.

 Face Rest Accessories